IT Blog » Microsoft 365 » Which to use: Microsoft Planner or Microsoft Project?

 2. Gantt charts

-Gantt charts – a feature missing from Microsoft Planner – helps users visualise projects and monitor their status to allow teams to gain a detailed knowledge of timelines, dependencies, and identify any roadblocks that may disrupt delivery.
+Gantt charts – a feature of Planner premium – helps users visualise projects and monitor their status to allow teams to gain a detailed knowledge of timelines, dependencies, and identify any roadblocks that may disrupt delivery.

 3. Detailed reporting